brian-campbell/ai-bootcamp-project-1/README.md

 Influenza & Weather jupyter notebook [influenza_analysis.ipynb](https://github.com/brian-campbell/ai-bootcamp-project-1/blob/main/influenza_analysis.ipynb)

+Census analysis

+Weather analysis

 This repository contains three directories: data, util, and oldfiles.
 The `data` directory contains various files that hold the data that the team obtained for the project.
 The `util` directory contains some utility code that may or maynot be used within the project.
 The `oldfiles` directory contains files that were created as part of the project but not used in the final solution (they were kept for historical purposes and just in case team members wanted to go back and look at old code).

 ## Technical requirements
 The EDA was done using Jupyter Notebooks.
-This requires pythons (at least 3.10), Jupyter Notebooks, anaconda, pandas, matplotlib, Prophet, and the pytz.
+This requires python (at least 3.10), Jupyter Notebooks, anaconda, pandas, matplotlib, Prophet, datetime, and the pytz.

 ## Run the code
-The code can be executed inside of an IDE or with Google Collab.
+The code can be executed inside of an IDE or within Google Colab.
 Team members all built and executed the project using Visual Studio Code.
-All necessary libraries are pre-installed, outside of the IDE, but
+All necessary libraries are pre-installed, outside of the IDE.

 All project Jupyter Nodebooks use a similar import block of code to set up projects to be able to analyze and use the data:
 ![Screenshot 2024-07-18 at 5 17 30 PM](https://github.com/user-attachments/assets/c259aa45-0983-49f9-ac90-d2ee39b419e5)